jakob-r/mbo_asd/response_to_the_reviewers.md

 > The authors propose to use Bayesian optimization (BO) to improve the efficiency of the design selection process in clinical trials.
 A set of parameters to be chose for the design optimization based on the power.
 The idea seem novel and could be a useful approach.
 However, there are several major issues and limitations of proposed methods: for example, power is often only part of measure of choosing design, other factors like study duration, and # of pts are also important.
 Also, the black-box function relay too much of the various parametric assumption of parameters, which need to be carefully decided to be more related to true clinical trial needs.
 Overall, I have the following comments for the authors.

 We agree that the power is only one measure of choosing a design.
-Therefore, the idea behind our method is that you are able to quickly find out which power you can achieve given the other fixed factors like total sample size or number of treatments #FIXME.
+Therefore, the idea behind our method is that you are able to quickly find out which power you can achieve given the other fixed factors such as total sample size (and therefore the number of patients).
 Quickly obtaining the best possible performance for a specific design choice will also help decision makers to decide how to choose the design.
---> Tim Friede (assumption of parameters, true clinical trial needs) --> We added in the outlook:  (chater) length of the study
+We added study duration as a possible limitation in our conclusion and made sure that the limitations of our approach are mentioned more clearly.
+Assuming certain parameters under the null hypothesis is a standard approach.
+However, we see that a more Bayesian approach is certainly interesting, as we already stated in the last paragraph of the discussion.

 ### Major comments:

 > In page 7 table 1, the effect size scenarios presented seem always assume 2nd stage effect size are higher than stage 1?
 The authors should also evaluate the vice visa situation, and consistent effect size case in simulation.

 In the table the effects for the second stage (final) are smaller then for the fist stage (early) which is in line with most realistic scenarios.
---> Often Realisitic scenario, also for the motivating example: First stage, second stage ...
---> Tim
-Early outcome overoptimistic and therefore higher.
+Typically the early outcome is overoptimistic and therefore higher.
-This is a typical scenario.
+This is a realistic scenario.

 > In page 8 table 2, the selection of “espilon” and “threshold” used in the arm selection should be based on the clinical meaningful cut, I am not sure how practical that they are part of parameters to be optimized?
 The authors should also evaluate with different setting.

---> Argument: Given a simulation setting we optimize the parameters eps and thr.
-This is independent of the application but of course the clinical application can give hints which simulation settings are adequate
+Given a simulation setting we optimize the parameters eps and thr.
+This is independent of the application but of course the clinical application can give hints which simulation settings are adequate.

 > In section 5.2, the authors keep the total number of pts fixed, which seem not appropriate in practice, as overall power relying several factors, e.g. # of pts, the interim selection rule, stage 1 and stage 2 ratio.
 Often # of pts is also key goal of optimal design evaluation.
 I will strongly suggest # of pts should be a parameter in the black-box function, instead of fixing it to a constant value.

-If we include the number of patients in the optimization, the optimizer will propose to choose the maximal number of patients because this gives the maximal performance.
+If we included the number of patients in the optimization, the optimizer will propose to choose the maximal number of patients because this gives the maximal performance.
-This can be seen as we tried different values of n_treat which equals the number of patients.
+This is also indicated in our results, as we tried different values of n_total which equals the number of patients.
 Here, a higher number always resulted in a higher power.
 As mentioned in the paper, the idea is to run this optimization for different patient sizes, and then to decide which number of patients is required.
-This brings us to the future goal that we mentioned in the discussion: We can include n_treat as another parameter in a multi-criteria setting, where the result would be a Pareto set.
+This brings us to the future goal that we mentioned in the discussion: We can include n_total as another parameter and outcome in a multi-criteria optimisation setting.

 > In page 10 table 4, the number of simulation iteration is only 1000, which does not seem sufficient for complex optimization methods proposed by authors.
 I would suggest at least 5000 should be needed.